Back To Top

 Do you apply moisturiser before tinted moisturiser?

 “You should absolutely still apply moisturiser before tinted moisturiser,” confirms Hannah Martin.
-“It may be that you need less, but you still need to prep your skin before makeup for it to look its best.”
+“It may be that you need less [moisturiser], but you still need to prep your skin before makeup for it to look its best.”

-You know that feeling after going for a run or waking up after a particularly heavy night out, and are absolutely gasping for a drink of water?
+You know the feeling that comes after a run or when you wake up after a particularly heavy night out, and are absolutely gasping for water?
 Your skin can experience that same level of thirst when deprived of moisture.
 So if it’s naturally dry or dehydrated from changing weather, you’ll need to replenish with moisturiser (and apply your sunscreen) before moving on to your base.
-If you skip this step, your thirsty skin will simply absorb more of your tinted moisturiser, resulting in a short-lived finish that quickly goes patchy.
+If you skip this step, your thirsty skin will simply absorb more of your tinted moisturiser, resulting in a short-lived finish that soon goes patchy.

-If you’re worried that your moisturiser will cause your tinted one to slip and slide, choose a lightweight, water-based formula and leave a bit more time between applying each.
+If you’re worried that your face cream will cause your tinted moisturiser to migrate, choose a lightweight, water-based formula and leave a bit more time between applying each.

 Our expert panel